andrewtsun25/djin-client/README.md

 `djin` is the personal website of its creator, d.jin.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 As of version 1.1.0, this website is front-end only.
 The production deployment of this website is available at https://djin.dev.

+## Architecture

+`djin` is a website coded in TypeScript using the React library, and styled with JSS (CSS in JavaScript).
+The entire application is hosted on Firebase as such:
+- The client application (this repo) is hosted on Firebase Web Hosting.
+- Assets for the client application (images, documents, etc.) are stored via Firebase Cloud Storage.
+- Data that this application requires is stored directly into Firestore, a No-SQL Document/Collection database.

+### CI/CD

+Upon creating a pull request, a preview build is automatically created such that the application can be previewed before its final deployment.
+Upon merging, the client is automatically built and served on Firebase Web Hosting.
+Within the deployment build process,
+1. Dependencies are `install`ed
+2. The code is `lint`ed
+3. Unit `test`s are run
+4. The code is `built`.

+Failure at any point will result in failure of the entire build, preventing faulty code from being deployed.

+`husky` is also installed to allow for pre-commit checks to be made.

 ## Commands

 Here are some scripts you can run: